rcc-uchicago/user-guide/docs/midwayR3/docs/connecting/index.md

 You should then be able to launch the AVD from within the App.

-#### Connecting To MidwayR
+#### Connecting To MidwayR3
-Once you are connected to the SDE environment using the AVD client following the steps given above, please follow one of the methods below to connect to MidwayR from the SDE environment.
+Once you are connected to the SDE environment using the AVD client following the steps given above, please follow one of the methods below to connect to MidwayR3 from the SDE environment.

 ###### Connecting with ThinLinc